Employment law- gross misconduct

 How will an employment tribunal decide if gross misconduct was a fair reason for your dismissal?

-A tribunal will consider a number of factors, including;
+A tribunal will consider a number of factors when considering if the dismissal was fair, including;

 - Whether your employer had a genuine belief in your guilt?

 - Was the matter properly investigated?

 - Was a disciplinary meeting held where you could state your case?